Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 ### 3. Refusal Of The Call
 Episodes: 5, 6

+Kyshumu announces that he will not be entering this years tournament as he wants to give the the next generation a chance(Minia Leona and Jax)

+Max is upset by Kyshumu steping down as he wanted to fullfill his dream of defeating him

 Jax tells Max that it is to dangerous for him to become a Cybervator and that he will not allow it